Carnegie Mellon University

 Prospective EST&P Student FAQ

-There are six degree options with different time lengths-
+There are four degree options with different time lengths.

-The EST&P and EST&P-Applied Study degrees are completed in two semesters (one academic year) of full-time study.
-Students in the EST&P-Applied Study degree may only start in the spring semester
+The EST&P and EST&P-Applied Study (APS) degrees are completed in two semesters (one academic year) of full-time study.
+Students in the EST&P degree can start in either the fall or spring semester.
+Students in the EST&P-Applied Study degree may only start in the spring semester.

-The EST&P-Advanced Study and EST&P-Applied Advanced Study degrees require three semesters of full-time study to complete (typically Fall->Spring->Fall).
+The EST&P-Advanced Study (ADS) and EST&P-Applied Advanced Study (AAS) degrees require three semesters of full-time study to complete.
+Studnets in these degrees may start in either the fall or spring semester.

 Master's students must register for a full-time course load (36 or more units) in each semester.
 The selection of the degree must be made at the time of application, and you will be notified of the admission decision for the specific degree to which you applied.

-A note for international students who are considering a Curricular Practical Training (CPT) internship: EST&P-ADS and EST&P-ADCS degree students admitted in the Fall semester are eligible for CPT in the summer following their Spring semester, and will be required to register for a minimum of 3 units of Masters project during their CPT internship.
-Spring students entering the EST&P-APS degree, and all EST&P-AASand EST&P-AACS students are eligible for CPT in their first summer semester.
-Pre-completion OPT is also available as an alternative to CPT, and does not require summer course registration.
+A note for international students who are considering a Curricular Practical Training (CPT) internship: EST&P-APS and AAS degree students admitted in either semester are eligible for CPT in the summer following their spring semester.
+Such students will be required to register for a minimum of 2 units of Internship (39-661) during their CPT internship.
+Pre-completion OPT is also available as an alternative to CPT; it does not require summer course registration and can be carried out after completion of two semesters.

 Yes, there are project and independent study opportunities in all EST&P MS degrees.

 The EST&P and EST&P-APS degrees are completed in two semesters of academic study, with a 48-51 unit course schedule each semester.
-This schedule requires significant effort and allows only limited time for research or project work.
-However, as described in the EST&P student handbook, a maximum of 12 units of Independent Study or Master's Project coursework can be applied towards the EST&P degree in partial fulfillment of the Breadth Elective requirement.
+A maximum of 12 units of Independent Study or Master's Project coursework can be applied towards the EST&P degree in partial fulfillment of the Breadth Elective requirement.

 Students in the EST&P-ADS and EST&P-AAS degrees have more opportunities for project work during their degree durations, and students who choose to do Energy Projects must complete a minimum of 36-units of project intensive coursework and/or faculty supervised project work.

-Most EST&P students have an undergraduate Bachelor of Science degree in Engineering or one of the hard sciences (e.g. Chemistry, Physics, Environmental Science, ...).
-Exceptional students with non-engineering degrees or technical-related degrees, and/or appropriate technical work experience, will be considered for admission on a case-by-case basis.
+Most EST&P students have an undergraduate Bachelor of Science degree in Engineering or one of the hard sciences, e.g. Chemistry, Physics, Environmental Science, etc. Exceptional students with non-engineering degrees or technical-related degrees, and/or appropriate technical work experience, will be considered for admission on a case-by-case basis.
+Feel free to contact us for a specific case.

 All international applicants are expected to take the Test of English as a Foreign Language (TOEFL), IELTS, or DuoLingo English Test if your native language (the "mother tongue" of your country) is not English.
 Applicants who are non-native English speakers can receive a requirement waiver if they have or will complete a four-year undergraduate program at a university within the United States or a native English speaking country before the start of the first term they are enrolled.